-- The SENDCo has experience working with children with a range of SEND and is on the KernowLearning/CELT Operational SENDCo course.
-The SENDCo provides advice and support to all classroom staff to support pupils with SEND as well as liaising with external agencies to ensure pupils needs are met.
-The SENDCo refers to external agencies for additional advice where appropriate. - The Academy benefits from the in trust expertise and support of a speech and language therapist, supported by a trained teaching assistant.
-The speech and language therapist is able to offer advice on a regular basis to the appropriate staff at the Academy on speech, language and communication issues. - Staff have received training in areas such as: Trauma Informed Schools, behaviour management; autism awareness; emotion coaching and RWI 1:1 tutoring.
-Further half termly training is available for support staff through school hubs.
+- The SENDCo has experience working with children with a range of SEND and is currently undertaking the KernowLearning/CELT Operational SENDCo Course.
+The SENDCo provides advice and support to all classroom staff to support pupils with SEND as well as communicating with external agencies to ensure pupils needs are met.
+The SENDCo refers to external agencies for additional advice where appropriate and has forged productive relationships with members of the ASD team and Educational Psychology Service who have had regular contact with our school throughout this year to support our SEND provision. - The School benefits from the in trust expertise and support of a speech and language therapist, supported by a trained teaching assistant.
+The speech and language therapist is able to offer advice on a regular basis to the appropriate staff at the School on speech, language and communication issues. - Staff have received training in areas such as: RWI 1:1 training, Language Links training, Bitesize TIS whole-school approach training.
+Staff have been offered Window of Tolerance training on Monday 2nd October 2023.

-The levels of support and provision offered by our Academy
+The levels of support and provision offered by our School